 The course will begin with an introduction to the action description of classical relativistic strings, including discussion of symmetries, constraints and action principle.
-The course then turns to quantized bosonic string theory, with closed and open strings, lightcone quantization, covariant quantization, anomalies versus symmetries in quantized theories, the critical space-time dimension and definition of D-branes.
-Furthermore, the course will cover conformal symmetry of string theory and it is implemented for the covariant quantization of the bosonic string.
-Finally, it will cover the more advanced topics of superstrings and strings in background fields.
+The course then turns to quantization of closed bosonic string theory using covariant quantization, discussing anomalies versus symmetries in quantized theories and the critical space-time dimension.
+Subsequently, the course covers strings in background field, enabling one to get general relativity from string theory, branes as extended objects in higher-dimensional space-times, open strings and D-branes and superstring theory.

 At the end of the course, the student is expected to:

 - Be able to write down and use the Nambu-Goto and Polyakov actions for classical relativistic strings.

 - Be able to quantize the open and closed bosonic string and compute the spectrum.